EdnaKrabappel

 I sobbed at the end of this movie.
 It was heartbreaking to see the parents and children become so engaged in the hope for a better education and a better life, only to have their fate decided by a lottery drawing.
 I don't know if more charter schools is the answer - we need more GOOD charters, not just more charter schools - but I hope that Race to the Top and other education initiatives help increase access to quality education for ALL students, not just the children whose parents can afford to pay for it.

-How long did it take you before you could quit your day-job?Good question!
+Do you find casinos to be depressing places to work?Good question!
 In my time teaching in Philadelphia I saw some pretty crazy stuff.
 Physical fights and generally bizarre behavior were not uncommon.
 The craziest thing I personally witnessed was a child threatening me and some of his peers with a pair of scissors.
 He was affected by schizophrenia and heard voices.
 When he was not in his medication his symptoms were quite bad and he often accused peers and I of saying things we never said.
 He rarely responded violently, but he was also somewhat alienated by his peers, and on this occasion he seemed to hit a breaking point.
 It was very intense and scary, but luckily no one was seriously injured.
 And I learned my lesson - only safety scissors in my special education class after that!
 I kept the big scissors locked in my desk drawer.

 It is a choice and, in my opinion, anyone who teaches special education likely has a lot of patience, caring, and a belief that with the right help, anyone can enjoy school and find success.
 For me, the decision was part idealistic and part practical.
 My mother was a teacher's assistant in a special education classroom while I was in elementary school and I would come to visit her often.
 Her patience and caring for the students with which she worked was inspiring to me and I was proud to have a chance to work with students in a similar way.
 I truly believe that school should be a place that all children enjoy and want to come to, so I found teaching special education an opportunity to help students who are struggling academically or behaviorally.
 The practical part of my decision was the fact that there was a greater need for special education teachers and so it was easier to get a job in the school/community I desired.
 I don't know if this is a larger trend or if it's still the case now, but when I was seeking a job, there was a high need for special education teachers.